naepre/BINF4241-group29/Assignment_5/README.md

     II.
 Start:
       a.
 Dealer:
        - You must have exactly one dealer.
+       - Stays the same for one round.
+       -
       b.
 Score:
        - Each player needs to have a score.
+At start it has to be 0.
+      c.
+Deck:
+        Consists of Cards: (1 x '0', 2 x '1' to '9', 2 x '+2 Draw', 2 x 'Skip', 2 x 'Reverse') per Color, 4 x 'Wild Card', 4 x '+4 Wild Card'
+        c.1.
+Cards:
+          Needs a Color and a Type
+          c.1.a.
+Types:
+            Either a number from 0 - 9, Wild Card, +4 Wild Card, Reverse, Skip, +2 Draw
+          c.1.b.
+Color:
+            blue, red, green, yellow, all

+    III.

   Declined Inputs:

     I. Players:
        a.
 Player:
         - The playername entered should not be empty.